MST-MRR/IARC-2019/tools/README.md

 Graphs data as it comes in from drone in real time.
 Run with the inter-process communication.

 More details in real_time_graph/README.md

+# To be phased out
+## Config Maker
+Creates config files for RTG and Log Grapher.

+More details in old_config_maker/README.md

+## Plotter / Log Grapher
+Graph data from generated log files.
+Requires a config file and csv data file.

+More details in old_plotter/README.md